-^bIn modified diet II, all edible plants, i.e., pandanus, breadfruit, tacca, and coconut are replaced with foods grown on the southern islands.

-in caribou flesh from Alaska.
+bIn modified diet II, all edible plants, i.e., pandanus, breadfruit, tacca, and in caribou flesh from Alaska.
 The levels are comparable to the concentrations measured in birds from Bikini in 1967 and are well below the 19 pCi/g measured in coconut crab from Bikini.

-The concentrations of 90 Sr in birds
+The concentrations of 90Sr in birds

 from ALVIN-KEITH (and from the other islands of the Atoll) are lower by an order of magnitude or more, and the concentrations in bird eggs are lower still.
-The predicted concentration of 137Cs in meat and poultry from ALVIN-KEITH is two to
+The predicted concentration of 137Cs in meat and poultry from ALVIN-KEITH is two to coconut are replaced with foods grown on the southern islands.